swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 ### Concurrency

-Swift has always considered read/write and write/write races on the same variable to be undefined behavior which it is the programmer's responsibility to eliminate.
-That does not change under this proposal.
-Specifically, dynamic enforcement is not required to detect concurrent accesses to storage.
-Our hope is that this will permit dynamic enforcement to be sufficiently efficient to be enabled by default.
+Swift has always considered read/write and write/write races on the same variable to be undefined behavior.
+It is the programmer's responsibility to avoid such races in their code by using appropriate thread-safe programming techniques.

+We do not propose changing that.
+Dynamic enforcement is not required to detect concurrent conflicting accesses, and we propose that by default it should not make any effort to do so.
+This should allow the dynamic bookkeeping to avoid synchronizing between threads; for example, it can track accesses in a thread-local data structure instead of a global one protected by locks.
+Our hope is that this will make dynamic access-tracking cheap enough to enable by default in all programs.

+The implementation should still be *permitted* to detect concurrent conflicting accesses, of course.
+Some programmers may wish to use an opt-in thread-safe enforcement mechanism instead, at least in some build configurations.

 Any future concurrency design in Swift will have the elimination of such races as a primary goal.
 To the extent that it succeeds,